carpentries-incubator/high-dimensional-analysis-in-python/_episodes/01-Intro-High-Dimensional-Data.md

 > > {:.solution}
 {:.challenge}

-> ## how many dimensions are there?
+> ## Exercise: how many dimensions are there?
 > > ## Solution:
 > > 11
 > > {:.solution}
 {:.challenge}

-> ## Imagine building a model to predict survival on the titantic
+> ## Exercise: Imagine building a model to predict survival on the titantic
 > 1. would you use every dimension?
 > 2. what makes a dimension useful?
 > 3. could you remove some dimensions?